craue/TwigExtensionsBundle/README.md

 	// app/config/config.yml
 	craue_twig_extensions: ~

-# Examples to use the filters in your Twig template
+# Examples to use the Extensions in your Twig template

 ## DecorateEmptyValueExtension